 The title slide with CSS changes to the font

 Because xaringan slides are built as HTML documents, you can customize them with CSS however you’d like.
-The sky is the limit.
+The sky’s the limit!

 Themes

 You may not care to know the ins and outs of CSS.
 Fortunately, you can customize your slides in two ways without writing any CSS yourself.
 The first way is to apply xaringan themes created by other R users.
 Run this code to get a list of all available themes: